digital-nomad-cheng/Project0-Getting-Started/README.md

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

+Compute Capability: The GPU of my laptop is GeForce RTX 3070, according to the table the capability is 8.6